-Car runs into carnival revelers in Belgium, killing 6
+Car runs into Carnival revelers in Belgium, killing 6

-BRUSSELS, BELGIUM (AP) — A car slammed at high speed into carnival revelers in a small town in southern Belgium early Sunday, killing six people and leaving 10 more with life-threatening injuries.
-Several dozen were more lightly injured.
+BRUSSELS (AP) — A car slammed at high speed into Carnival revelers in a small town in southern Belgium early Sunday, killing six people and leaving 10 more with life-threatening injuries, authorities said, adding many others were lightly injured.

 “What should have been a great party turned into a tragedy,” said Belgian Interior Minister Annelies Verlinden.

-The prosecutor’s office said that in the early stages of the investigation there were no elements to suspect a terror motive, and two locals in their thirties were arrested at the scene in Strépy-Bracquegnies, some 50 kilometers (30 miles) south of Brussels.
+The prosecutor’s office, which gave the death toll, also said two local people in their thirties were arrested at the scene in Strépy-Bracquegnies, 50 kilometers (30 miles) south of Brussels.
+Prosecutors said, in the early stages of their investigation, there were no elements to suspect a terror motive.

 Since Belgium was hit with twin terror attacks in Brussels and Zaventem that killed 32 civilians six years ago, thoughts of a terror motive are never far away.